dafer45/TBTK/README.md

 Magnetization:	0.144248
 ```

-For more examples and complete applications, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder.
+For more examples and complete applications, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Templates folder.

+# System requirements
+TBTK is currently verified to work with gcc (v4.9 and up) and Mac OS using clang (exact version number not known at the moment).
+Requried software and libraries are CMake, BLAS, and LAPACK, while additional features are enabled by installing ARPACK, CUDA, cURL, FFTW3, HDF5, OpenCV, OpenBLAS, OpenMP, SuperLU, and wxWidgets.

 # Quickstart
 ## Installation